 - 1. Applicant submits plan and \$1,000 fee. - 2.
 Within 14 days Township administration determines if application is complete. - 3.
-If application is incomplete, administration notifies applicant. - 4.
-If application is complete, administration initiates SLU review by scheduling special use public hearing.
-Special use review must be complete (60) days after the application is considered complete. - 5.
-Township Planner reviews plan, transmits letter to Planning Commission. - 6.
-Planning Commission reviews plan, makes recommendation to Township Board. - 7.
-Township Board approves or denies application. - Standard C. Standard C wireless communication equipment proposals require special use approval.
+If application is incomplete, administration notifies applicant. - If application is complete, administration initiates SLU review by scheduling special use public hearing.
+Special use review must be complete (60) days after the application is considered complete. - 3.
+Standard C. Standard C wireless communication equipment proposals require special use approval.
 Accordingly, such proposals are subject to the procedures outlined for Standard B, except that in Step 4 the special use review must be complete not more than ninety (90) days after the application is considered complete.